natrontech/kubernetes-workshop-golog/docs/kubernetes-basics/advanced-concepts/init-containers.md

 # Init Containers

+!!! reminder "Environment Variables"

+    We are going to use some environment variables in this tutorial.
+Please make sure you have set them correctly.
+    ```bash
+    # check if the environment variables are set if not set them
+    export NAMESPACE=<namespace>
+    echo $NAMESPACE
+    ```

 A Pod can have multiple containers running apps within it, but it can also have one or more init containers, which are run before the app container is started.

 Init containers are exactly like regular containers, except: